 The highest returns to research and other productivity enhancing investments are likely to be achieved if they are targeted to regions where there is remaining agricultural potential to exploit.
-Agricultural potential is often characterized on the basis of agro-climatic conditions, such as the length of the growing season, or the maximum levels of productivity or yields attainable as determined at local experiment stations, or from crop model simulations.
-But this is insufficient for current purposes because it does not take account of the levels of productivity already being achieved, and hence the remaining potential that might be exploited through new investments.
-Farmers in a region might, for example, already be achieving close to maximum productivity levels or yields, in which case the potential returns from additional investments in those regions might be modest.
-A better measure is the productivity or yield gap.
+For this segmentation we have decided to use a measure of yield gap as opposed to using a measure of biophysical potential.
+This is because it takes into account what is already being achieved in addition to what is possible.
 There are many ways to measure this gap, including the difference between the average yield of the top 10% of farmers and the regional average, or between crop model simulated yields and the average.
 In the case of multiple products, the gap could be calculated as the difference between the total revenue/ha that is possible versus the average revenue/ha observed.
 Where detailed data are available on all farm outputs and inputs, then the average level of profit might be calculated, and compared with the maximum profit attainable in a region given its endowments of fixed factors and agro-climatic conditions.
 The latter can be measured through a production function approach.

 Market Access